OmerFarukkavugubuyuk/algorithms-and-programming-ii-semester-capstone-project-OmerFarukkavugubuyuk/README_TemplateForYou.md

 ## Project Overview

-This project is an interactive web application that implements and visualizes [Algorithm Name], developed as part of the Algorithms and Programming II course at Fırat University, Software Engineering Department.
+This project is an interactive web application that compares Merge Sort and Heap Sort algorithms with step-by-step visualizations, developed as part of the Algorithms and Programming II course at Fırat University, Software Engineering Department.

 ## Algorithm Description